-When it comes to the Tulsa climate, it can be hard to manage keeping your home cool without spending a lot.
-According to the Department of Energy, the average homeowner will spend about half their energy bill on their heating and cooling needs, around $875 a year.
-However, if you’d like to possibly lower that number, it might be time to consider scheduling air conditioner service and a consultation to talk through a potential upgrade for your home’s air conditioning system.
+When it comes to the Tulsa climate, it can be difficult to manage keeping your home cool without spending a lot.
+According to the Department of Energy, the typical homeowner will spend about half their energy bill on their heating and cooling needs, around $875 a year.
+However, if you’d like to possibly decrease that number, it may be time to consider scheduling air conditioner service and a consultation to talk through a potential upgrade for your home’s air conditioning system.

 In a recent USA Today article, Department of Energy Deputy Assistant Secretary Kathleen Hogan says “Residents should strongly consider replacing a central air more than a dozen years old.
 Switching it out for one that carries an ENERGY STAR® rating could pare your cooling costs by roughly 30 percent.”

 Some of the savings will depend on the age of the air conditioner, but in general, getting a new air conditioner takes strategic advantage of the technological innovations made that make heating and cooling equipment more efficient.

 Of course, newer, energy efficient air conditioners could help reduce your energy bill, but don’t diminish the importance of routine air conditioner service.
 Hogan and Dan DiClerico, senior editor of Consumer Reports also remind us that cleaning and changing air filters can drastically improve the performance of your air conditioner.

 Also noted as critical keys to keeping your home cool without costing a lot:

 - Seal your ductwork to make sure the cool air is going to the right places

 - Set your thermostat to 78 degrees Fahrenheit; 26 degrees Celsius